roman-milk/roman-milk.github.io/shauna-williams-slut-mommy.md

  Her punishment lasted all day with Shauna waiting on me, Suzi and her ex- husband just the way she was; dressed like a whore and with her milk drip dried on her exposed flesh.

- Every now and then Pops would swish her exposed ass with my cane and tell her to hurry up, wallowing in the success of his hard won formula: Report_Story #2
+ Every now and then Pops would swish her exposed ass with my cane and tell her to hurry up, wallowing in the success of his hard won formula: